sslover/designing-for-data-personalization/syllabus.md

 * We will cover technical topics including:
     * Modeling, storing, retrieving data
     * Making Data into an API
-    * Designing APIs for Consumption
+    * Designing APIs for Public Consumption
     * The Anatomy of A Data-Driven App
+    * Using NPM (3rd party libraries)
+    * Hosting locally and on Heroku
+    * Common database operations tips and tricks
 * We will cover design topics including:
     * User Onboarding
     * Passive vs Active Data Collection